Piggun/streaming-data-project/README.md

    SQS_URL="[Your-SQS-Queue-URL-here]"
    ```

-You have now completed the local setup and are ready to proceed to the AWS configuration.
+You have now completed the local setup and are now ready to proceed to the AWS configuration.

 ## AWS Setup
 1. Create an IAM user (instructions [here](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html#id_users_create_console))